xraypy/xraylarch/doc/installation.rst

 Conda, Conda-forge, and Pip
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Most of the python packages that Larch uses can be obtained either from PyPi
+Most of the Python packages that Larch uses can be obtained either
-with the `pip` command, or with `conda` packages.
-Anaconda typically
+from PyPi with the `pip` command, or with `conda` packages.
+Anaconda
-recommends using `conda` packages whenever possible, but we find this to be
+typically recommends using `conda` packages whenever possible, but we
-generally unnecessary.
-This is especially true as many of the packages used
+find this to be generally unnecessary, This is especially true as many
-are available on on the very large, community-based `conda-forge` site, where
+Python packages are available only from the large, community-based
-there can be a wide range of reliability.
+`conda-forge` site, where there can be a wide range of reliability.
+For packages that do not bundle binary libraries or build binary
+extensions at installtion time, the case for needing `conda` packages
+is not very strong.

 For reference, the installers will grab Python itself, `numpy`, `scipy`,
 `matplotlib`, `h5py`, and `wxPython` from the `conda-forge` site, and all